Extension Settings

 **4. JavaScript Tests Config-2: Run Command**

 Specify the command for running a single Javascript/Typescript test file.
-The placeholder TEST_FILEPATH
+The placeholder `TEST_FILEPATH` will be replaced with the actual test file path.

 **For example**:

-npx ts-mocha TEST_FILEPATH --require ./test/mocha/setup.ts
+* `npx ts-mocha TEST_FILEPATH --require ./test/mocha/setup.ts`

 **5. JavaScript Tests Config-3: Run Default Imports**